Improving the Organisation of Project Teams

 It involves, for example:

-- Defining ‘ways of working’ for your team, describing how you will work with key partners, supplier and the customer(s)
+- Defining ‘ways of working’ for your team, describing precisely how you will work with key partners, suppliers and the customer(s).

 Organisation can also involve areas such as: